Rei-SwitchBot/faq/en-us-second-reply/Mini Robot Vacuum K10＋ & Pro & Combo.md

 Note: The above data is based on SwitchBot lab test results, and actual operation times may vary slightly.
 Thanks for your understanding.

+---
+### Troubleshooting Cannot Find the Mop Pad for SwitchBot Mini Robot Vacuum K10+

+Thank you for reporting this issue.
+We apologize for any inconvenience caused.
+1. If the mop pad is not behind the lid of the auto-empty station, we will arrange a new one for you.
+To expedite shipment, please provide us with the necessary details so we can assist you as soon as possible.
+- Purchase channel
+- Order ID
+- Recipient Full Name
+- Phone Number
+- Country
+- Street Address
+- City
+- State/Province
+- ZIP/Postal Code
+- A screenshot of your order

+*If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.
+*Kindly note that free replacement services may not be available for devices that are no longer under warranty or were purchased through non-official channels.

+---
+### Troubleshooting Cannot Find the Mop Pad for SwitchBot Mini Robot Vacuum K10+ Pro

+Thank you for reporting this issue.
+We apologize for any inconvenience caused.
+1. If the mop pad is not behind the lid of the auto-empty station, we will arrange a new one for you.
+To expedite shipment, please provide us with the necessary details so we can assist you as soon as possible.
+- Purchase channel
+- Order ID
+- Recipient Full Name
+- Phone Number
+- Country
+- Street Address
+- City
+- State/Province
+- ZIP/Postal Code
+- A screenshot of your order

+*If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.
+*Kindly note that free replacement services may not be available for devices that are no longer under warranty or were purchased through non-official channels.

+---
+### Troubleshooting SwitchBot Mini Robot Vacuum K10+ Fails to Clean Because of a Bumper Stuck Error

+Thank you for reporting this issue.
+We apologize for any inconvenience caused.
+1. To determine if your device needs to be replaced, could you kindlyvide the following information?
+  1. A screenshot of the error message related to the bumper issue.
+  2. A video with sound capturing the "The bumper got stuck" error message being announced.

+2. Also, if the replacement service is needed, to expedite shipment, pleasevide us with the necessary details so we can assist you as soon as possible.
+- Purchase channel
+- Order ID
+- Recipient Full Name
+- Phone Number
+- Country
+- Street Address
+- City
+- State/Province
+- ZIP/Postal Code
+- A screenshot of your order

+*If you have alreadyvided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.
+*Kindly note that free replacement services may not be available for devices that are no longer under warranty or were purchased through non-official channels.

+---
+### Troubleshooting SwitchBot Mini Robot Vacuum K10+ Pro Fails to Clean Because of a Bumper Stuck Error

+Thank you for reporting this issue.
+We apologize for any inconvenience caused.
+1. To determine if your device needs to be replaced, could you kindlyvide the following information?
+  1. A screenshot of the error message related to the bumper issue.
+  2. A video with sound capturing the "The bumper got stuck" error message being announced.

+2. Also, if the replacement service is needed, to expedite shipment, pleasevide us with the necessary details so we can assist you as soon as possible.
+- Purchase channel
+- Order ID
+- Recipient Full Name
+- Phone Number
+- Country
+- Street Address
+- City
+- State/Province
+- ZIP/Postal Code
+- A screenshot of your order

+*If you have alreadyvided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.
+*Kindly note that free replacement services may not be available for devices that are no longer under warranty or were purchased through non-official channels.